Skip to main content

 Contribute to Nitrux

 Contributions can range from testing our ISO to more intensive tasks such as maintaining or producing code for Nitrux.
-Everyone can participate in the Nitrux community on many levels, from advising fellow Nitrux users to becoming a maintainer.
+Anyone can participate in the Nitrux community on many levels, from advising fellow Nitrux users to becoming a maintainer.
 Any contribution, even the smallest, is valued.
 We welcome everybody to improve Nitrux and spread Free Software!

 We divide development into several areas, managing different parts of the project.
-Find out the various tasks you can help with listed below:
+Find out the various tasks you can help with, listed below:

 • Artwork